jordifischbach/FLIP-Dashboard/README.md

 # FLIP-Dashboard
 Repository for FLIP Dashboard

-DATA
+DATA:
 GHG by sector
 Breakdown of carbon dioxide, methane and nitrous oxide emissions by sector
   citation:
-  LONG:  Hannah Ritchie, Pablo Rosado, and Max Roser (2020) - “Breakdown of carbon dioxide, methane and nitrous oxide emissions by sector” Published online at OurWorldinData.org.
-Retrieved from: 'https://ourworldindata.org/emissions-by-sector' [Online Resource]
+  LONG:
-  SHORT:
+  SHORT: Climate Watch (2024) – with major processing by Our World in Data

 GHG by country
 Annual greenhouse gas emissions including land use